-bonate contents, often in excess of 90 wt%, although lower through middle Miocene sections are characterized by low values (0%-20%).
+Pelagic sediments drape most of the ridge and generally increase in thickness toward the continental margin (Moore, Rabinowitz, et al., 1984).
+In the vicinity of the primary Leg 208 target area on the southeastern portion of the ridge, sediment thickness varies from ~300 m on the deep (>4.5 km) seafloor adjacent to the ridge to ~600 m near the summit (~2.5 km), a pattern that is clearly expressed by seismic sequences in the multichannel seismic profiles (Fig. F4).
+The sediments are primarily calcareous oozes and chalks that range in age from Campanian to Holocene.
+The Neogene sequences consist primarily of nannofossil and foraminifer nannofossil oozes with relatively high carbonate contents, often in excess of 90%, although much lower values were recorded in lower through middle Miocene sections.
 Turbidites and slumps are present in some intervals.
-The underlying Paleogene sediments are dominated by nannofossil and foraminiferbearing nannofossil oozes to chalks.
-Carbonate contents are also high, generally in excess of 80 wt% through most of the Paleocene, Eocene, and Oligocene with the exception of several short carbonate-poor intervals at the deeper sites (e.g., Paleocene and upper Eocene of Site 527) that represent episodes of CCD shoaling.
+The underlying Paleogene sediments are dominated by nannofossil and foraminifer-bearing nannofossil oozes to chalks.
+Carbonate contents are also high, generally in excess of 80% through most of the Paleocene, Eocene, and Oligocene with the exception of several short, carbonate-poor intervals at the deeper sites (e.g., Paleocene and upper Eocene of Site 527) that represent episodes of CCD shoaling.
 A few thin chert layers are present below the upper Paleocene of the shallowest Sites 525 and 528 and in the lower Eocene of Site 529.
-Slump deposits are present in the upper Paleocene at Site 529.
+Slump deposits of various scales are present in the upper Paleocene at Site 529.
 In most sections, calcareous microfossil preservation varies from good to excellent.
-The natural remnant magnetism of the Leg 74 Walvis Ridge sediments appears to be strong and stable.
+The natural remnant magnetism of the Walvis Ridge sediments appears to be strong and stable.
 As a result, the quality of the magnetic polarity records is excellent, particularly in the Upper Cretaceous and lower Paleocene intervals (Chave, 1984).